tyronec64/Delinea-Secret-Server-User-License-Report/README.md

 ## TODO

 - Resolve the metadata entry bug in Delinea Secret Server.
-- Implement workarounds for metadata entry issues.
+- ~~Implement workarounds for metadata entry issues.~~ (in the queries, we search for the actual names, not id's or numbers"
 - Create The Compliance report to validate the tagged adminration amounts on the Primary License Groups